10 Tips for Business Growth in Turbulent Times

 If you’ve got some breathing room, good for you!
 Here’s a reminder for you that spikes are temporary but negative trends are probably here to stay, so don’t get too complacent – your long-term strategy definitely still matters.

 #1.
 One thing you can do if you’ve got a long runway is focus on gaining market share.
 That means buying out contracts within bleeding industries and going after portfolios of competitors with cash flow issues.
 Guillaume Cabane, Growth Advisor at G2, talks about offering his software for free to competitors’ clients to help them reduce costs.
-His only cost is onboarding, since it’s software, and even though his MMR is 0, it’s allowing him to build trust in these people by helping them in times of need.
+His only cost is onboarding since it’s software, and even though his MMR is 0, it’s allowing him to build trust in these people by helping them in times of need.

 #2.
 Move fast and hold the frontline accountable.
 Just because you’re not scrambling to raise capital doesn’t mean you shouldn’t be taking action.
 That means going back to the drawing board with a cross-functional team and taking a few hours (if you’re a small business) or days (if you’re a large company) to hammer out your long-term strategy.

-Make sure your sales team understands that their job is to act as advisor and consultant to your customers.
-Teach them to empathize, to ask open-ended questions to see where their priorities are, and, if your value proposition isn’t going to help them, to recommend them to someone who can.
+Make sure your sales team understands that their job is to act as an advisor and consultant to your customers.
+Teach them to empathize, to ask open-ended questions to see where their priorities are, and if your value proposition isn’t going to help them, to recommend them to someone who can.

 #3.
 Think about what you can create now that will benefit you in the future.
-Right now, you have the amazing opportunity to hire top tier talent, whether that’s an engineer in San Francisco or high quality freelancers.
+Right now, you have the amazing opportunity to hire top tier talent, whether that’s an engineer in San Francisco or high-quality freelancers.